AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 class CommandPublisher {

     private final ReactorCommandGateway reactiveCommandGateway;
-    private Flux<CommandBody> inputStream = ...;

     @PostConstruct
-    public void startReceivingCommands(){
+    public void startReceivingCommands(Flux<CommandBody> inputStream) {
         reactiveCommandGateway.sendAll(inputStream)
                               .subscribe();
     }
 }
 ```
-_Connects external input stream directly to Command Gateway._
+_Connects an external input stream directly to the Reactor Command Gateway._

 {% hint style="info" %}
 The `sendAll` operation will keep sending commands until the input stream is canceled.
 {% endhint %}

 {% hint style="warn" %}
-`send` & `sendAll` do not offer any backpressure, yet.
+`send` and `sendAll` do not offer _any_ backpressure, yet.
-The only "backpressure" mechanism in place is that commands will be sent sequentially; thus once the result of a previous command arrives.
+The only backpressure mechanism in place is that commands will be sent sequentially; thus once the result of a previous command arrives.
-The number of commands if prefetched from an incoming stream and stored in a buffer for sending (see [Flux#concatMap](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#concatMap)).
+The number of commands is prefetched from an incoming stream and stored in a buffer for sending (see [Flux#concatMap](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#concatMap)).
 **This slows down sending**, but does not guarantee that the Subscriber will not be overwhelmed with commands if they are sent too fast.
 {% endhint %}